 The National Dachshund Council is now encouraging ethical registered dachshund breeders to partake in this screening program and current results can be found here NDC Health Results.

-Hopefully going into the future, the National Dachshund Breed Council here in Australia, can continue to encourage more registered breeders to participate in screening programs.
+The National Dachshund Breed Council (Australia), is now encouraging breeders to participate in screening programs.
 Despite its limitations, we can continue to make strides in advocating testing to help reduce the incidence of this disease in our dachshunds here in Australia.

 In the meantime, if you are looking to purchase a puppy from a breeder, please do your research and ask your breeders if they know of an incidence of IVDD in their bloodlines.
 Given we know it’s highly heritable, it’s worth having this conversation with them.
 Perhaps ask them if they are involved in the X-ray screening program for IVDD.
 Whilst we currently know that some breeders are being pro-active in helping to reduce the incidence of IVDD, it still does not make them completely bullet proof as it can still occur even with the most ethical breeding program at heart.
 Whilst the X-ray screening program is a step in the right direction, it is still a far cry away from finding the DNA behind what actually causes IVDD.

-For further info click on the links below –
+For further research click on the links below

 Academic Dissertation by Anu Lappalainen